Cornwall Railway: Crossing the Hamoaze

-The Torpoint ferry had been in operation since at least 1834, having been developed by J M Rendel.
-Moorsom appears not to have given much thought to the practicalities of using the crossing, which would have involved through trains being divided and each portion then being propelled down a very steep gradient (Note: Howes says 1 in 10.) onto the ferry boat; and each portion being hauled up a steep gradient and re-formed on the other side.
+The Torpoint ferry had been in operation since at least 1834, having been developed by J.M.
+Rendel.
+Moorsom appears not to have given much thought to the practicalities of using the crossing, which would have involved through trains being divided and each portion then being propelled down a very steep gradient (Note: Howes says a 1 in 10 gradient.) onto the ferry boat; each portion was hauled up a steep gradient and reformed on the other side.

 The supporters of the Central Route were able to point out the practical difficulties; Rendel himself gave evidence:

 Mr Rendell [sic], engineer, deposed that he constructed the present steam ferry boats or bridges at the Hamoaze.
 These were worked by chains, which extended to either shore; and when wind and tide was strong, the chains formed a species of arc, and the platform [the deck of the boat] was not at right angles with the landing place.
 Considerable difficulty would therefore arise in bringing the rails of the bridge so immediately in contact with the rails of the landing place, [in order] that the trains might easily and safely run on and off the bridge; besides that, a difficulty arose from the great fall in the tide, which at spring was no less than 18 ft.
 [He] was of opinion that by a train being stopped, divided, and placed upon the steam bridge, and landed on the opposite side of the Hamoaze, tackled together, and put in motion, a great delay would be occasioned, independent of the seven or eight minutes in crossing, of from eight to twelve minutes on each side.